mxliu/wiseDNN/README.md

 Keras implementation for the wiseDNN for brain disease prognosis

-The code was written by Mingxia Liu and Jun Zhang, Department of Radiology at UNC.
+The code was written by Dr. Mingxia Liu and Dr. Jun Zhang, Department of Radiology at UNC-CH.

 Applications

 We propose a weakly-supervised Densely-connected Neural Network (wiseDNN) for brain disease prognosis using baseline MRI data and incomplete clinical scores.
-Specifically, we first extract multi-scale image patches (located by anatomical landmarks) from MRI to capture local-to-global structural information of images, and then develop a weakly-supervised densely-connected network for task-oriented extraction of imaging features and joint prediction of multiple clinical measures.
+Specifically, we first extract multi-scale image patches (located by anatomical landmarks) from structural MRI to capture local-to-global structural information of images, and then develop a weakly-supervised densely-connected network for task-oriented extraction of imaging features and joint prediction of multiple clinical measures.
 A weighted loss function is further employed to make full use of all available subjects (even those without ground-truth scores at certain time-points) for network training.

 Prerequisites